Coolify logoCoolify

 Next, you'll add these to your server running Coolify and configure Coolify to use this certificate.

 SSH into your server or use Coolify's terminal feature.
-For this guide, I’m using SSH:
+For this guide, I’m using my external terminal:

 Once logged in, navigate to the Coolify proxy directory: